nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functional Streams).md

 # Functional Streams

 ### The basic concept of streams (aka for killers)
 Java 8 gave us a new tool called **Stream API** that provides a functional approach to processing collections of objects.
-By using Stream API, a programmer doesn't need to write explicit loops, since each stream has an internal optimized loop.
+By using Stream API, a programmer doesn't need to write explicit loops (i.e. use *for* explicitly), since each stream has an internal optimized loop.

 Streams allow us to focus on the question "**what should the code do?"** instead of "**how should the code do it?"**.
-In addition, such an approach makes **parallelizing easy**.
+In addition, such an approach makes **parallelizing easy** (this is important because multicore cpus are cheap).

 In a sense, a **stream** may remind us of a collection.
 But it does not actually store elements.
 Instead, it conveys elements from a **source** such as a collection, a generator function, a file, an I/O channel, another stream, and then processes the elements by using a sequence of predefined operations combined into a single pipeline.